awsdocs/amazon-pinpoint-developer-guide/doc-source/channels-custom.md

   + The URL of the webhook that you want to send endpoint data to when the campaign runs\.

 **Note**
 The `Campaign` object can also contain a `Hook` object\.
 This object is only used to create segments that are customized by a Lambda function when a campaign is executed\.
-For more information, see [Customizing Segments with AWS Lambda](segments-dynamic.md)\.
+For more information, see [Customizing segments with AWS Lambda](segments-dynamic.md)\.

-## Understanding the Event Data That Amazon Pinpoint Sends to Custom Channels<a name="channels-custom-event-data"></a>
+## Understanding the event data that Amazon Pinpoint sends to custom channels<a name="channels-custom-event-data"></a>

 Before you create a Lambda function that sends messages over a custom channel, you should familiarize yourself with the data that Amazon Pinpoint emits\.
 When a Amazon Pinpoint campaign sends messages over a custom channel, it sends a payload to the target Lambda function that resembles the following example: